 - This event has passed.

 The York Festival extends an invitation to artists and anyone interested in volunteering to help in their construction.
-All you need to do is find a day or two to spare between 26th August and September 30th.
+All you need to do is find a day or two to spare between 19th August and September 30th.
 Want to know more?
-Email us here.
+Email to find out more.